pandeyankit89/Javascript/README.md

 //We can use some Math functions like Math.floor(), Math.ceil(), Math.round(),Math.PI etc.

 //function-declaration don't have semi-colon in end
+// function-calling have a semi-colon in end add(2,3);

 // Math.random() generates a ranumber number between 0 (inclusive) and 1 (not inclusive)
 // Random Dice => Math.floor(Math.random() * 6) + 1;